 - 7.1 Complaints may vary greatly in their level of complexity and seriousness.
-Wherever possible complaints will be resolved when first reported, but if necessary officers will escalate complaint handling as set out below. - 7.2 The complaints procedure consists of a three tiered scheme: - 7.3 Immediate response to resolve the complaint - 7.3.1 All staff are empowered to handle complaints in the first instance and it is preferable that they are dealt with promptly at the initial point of contact and at the appropriate officer level. - 7.4 Complaint escalated to a more senior officer - 7.4.1 A complaint will be directed to a more senior officer in the Council, where circumstances indicate that the complaint would be more appropriately handled at a higher level. - 7.4.2 This may occur, for example, where an officer has been involved in the matter that is the subject of the complaint, where the complaint is about an issue that requires a decision to be made at a more senior level, or where a complaint concerns a matter that ranges across more than one Council work area. - 7.5 Internal review of a Council decision by statutory process - 7.5.1 Internal review of a Council decision is available under Section 270 of the Local Government Act 1999 [see Council's Internal Review of a Council Decision Policy 04.06].
-This is a process established by legislation that enables a Council to reconsider all the evidence relied on to make a decision, including new evidence if relevant. - 7.5.2 This process is generally a last resort in the complaint handling process, but may also be used in situations which are not able to be resolved by other means, such as a complaint about a decision of the Chief Executive Officer.

-- 7.6 Council's detailed Complaints Procedure 04.20A is available to the public via Council's Website www.mtr.sa.gov.au - 7.7 While Council prefers to work with its residents and customers to resolve complaints quickly and effectively, a complainant will always retain the right to seek other forms of resolution, such as contacting the Ombudsman, or taking legal action at any time. - 7.8 Note however that as a general rule, the Ombudsman prefers a complaint to be addressed by Council in the first instance, unless this is not appropriate in the circumstances.
+Wherever possible complaints will be resolved when first reported, but if necessary officers will escalate complaint handling as set out below. - 7.2 The complaints procedure consists of a three tiered scheme: - 7.3 Immediate response to resolve the complaint - 7.3.1 All staff are empowered to handle complaints in the first instance and it is preferable that they are dealt with promptly at the initial point of contact and at the appropriate officer level. - 7.4 Complaint escalated to a more senior officer - 7.4.1 A complaint will be directed to a more senior officer in the Council, where circumstances indicate that the complaint would be more appropriately handled at a higher level. - 7.4.2 This may occur, for example, where an officer has been involved in the matter that is the subject of the complaint, where the complaint is about an issue that requires a decision to be made at a more senior level, or where a complaint concerns a matter that ranges across more than one Council work area. - 7.5 Internal review of a Council decision by statutory process - 7.5.1 Internal review of a Council decision is available under Section 270 of the Local Government Act 1999 [see Council's Internal Review Procedure].
+This is a process established by legislation that enables a Council to reconsider all the evidence relied on to make a decision, including new evidence if relevant. - 7.5.2 This process is generally a last resort in the complaint handling process, but may also be used in situations which are not able to be resolved by other means, such as a complaint about a decision of the Chief Executive Officer. - 7.6 While Council prefers to work with its residents and customers to resolve complaints quickly and effectively, a complainant will always retain the right to seek other forms of resolution, such as contacting the Ombudsman, or taking legal action at any time. - 7.7 Note however that as a general rule, the Ombudsman prefers a complaint to be addressed by Council in the first instance, unless this is not appropriate in the circumstances.
+(See Council's Protocol Ombudsman Enquiry Procedure)